Festivals and plastic cups

 Festivals and plastic cups - reduce waste and recycle better

-"Our new RPET-cups are like karma: it follows you around!
-Maybe you'll have it in your hand again next year at the Black Cross.
+"Our new RPET cups are like karma: it haunts you!
+After all, you might have it in your hand again next year at the Zwarte Cross.
 But then the new, recycled version.
-Our logo-free RPET cups are collected and processed into new cups, among other things.
-All of our beverage partners are participating in this and are moving away from logo use, because cups with ink cannot be recycled into new cups."
-In addition, this cup must be thrown in the proper bin and not on the ground in order to recycle properly.
+Our logoless RPET-cups are collected and processed into new cups.
+All of our beverage partners cooperate in this and are moving away from logo use, because cups with ink cannot be recycled into new cups."
+In addition, this cup must be thrown in the proper bin and not on the ground to recycle properly.

 Festival de Zwarte Cross and other festivals such as Lowlands, Awakenings, Vierdaagsefeesten, Mysteryland and Loveland, among others, have joined the 'Plastic Promise' to jointly promote reuse and high quality recycling of plastic cups.